pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Similarly, with a little care, it is possible to start with slices and rework your code to use enduring objects.

-Indeed, it is possible to have some parts of your domain model defined with enduring objects and groups, and other parts defined using slices.
+Indeed, it is possible to have some parts of your domain model defined with enduring objects, and groups, and to have other parts defined using slices.
 This is demonstrated in the :ref:`example application <DCB application>` below.